 Fellow Since 2009

-This profile was prepared when Pavel Cincera was elected to the Ashoka Fellowship in 2009.
+This description of Pavel Cincera's work was prepared when Pavel Cincera was elected to the Ashoka Fellowship in 2009.

 Pavel Cincera is building the foundations for environmental awareness and activism in former Soviet countries through independent journalism.
 By using a nonaligned and recognized issue, such as environmental protection, Pavel has introduced the first independent and objective online portal in the region to raise awareness and activate citizens around the issue of the environment.